 Why do I have to go through Probate Court in Missouri?

-If your loved one’s assets were not titled to a living beneficiary, the assets were solely in their name, or partner-owned, the assets may need to go through probate to be distributed to the rightful individual.
+If your loved one’s assets were not titled to a living beneficiary, were solely in their name, or partner-owned, these assets may need to go through the Missouri probate process to be properly distributed to the rightful individuals.

-Assets may include real property like a house or land, bank accounts, investments, vehicles, and more.
-If the deceased person was married before they passed away and owned assets jointly, the spouse may not be required to go through probate.
+Assets can include real property such as a house or land, bank accounts, investments, vehicles, and more.
+If the deceased individual was married before passing away and owned assets jointly, the spouse may not be required to undergo probate.

-Probate may be a complicated legal process, however with competent and compassionate legal representation you can have an attorney walk you through the probate process.
+The probate court in Missouri can be a complicated legal process; however, with competent and compassionate legal representation, you can have an attorney guide you through the estate distribution and probate process.

 Can you open probate in Missouri with no will?